AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/Gettingstartedcombinedlab.md

 - **Content Refinement:** Enhance content by rewriting text, adding visuals, organizing slides, and converting text into tables for better clarity and impact.

-- **Data Analysis & Insights:** Use Copilot in Excel to explore datasets, identify trends, create visualizations, analyze correlations, and generate actionable insights.
+- **Data Analysis & Insights:** Use Copilot in Excel to explore datasets, identify trends, create visualizations, analyse correlations, and generate actionable insights.

 - **Collaboration & Communication:** Use Copilot in Teams and Outlook to draft, refine, and share messages, schedule meetings, and communicate insights professionally.